Friday, 25 April 2014

 Unaddressed anxiety continues to be the biggest problem for me.
 As part of step 10 I begin for the first time a daily practice of considering and addressing anxiety.

-45. Have you stopped trying to make unreasonable demands on the ones you love?
-Write on the last unreasonable demand and the results of that demand.
-How do you tell what is reasonable and what is unreasonable?
+you love?
+Write on the last unreasonable demand and the results of that

 My last unreasonable demand was unvoiced and unstated - but it was a wish that my behaviour of 8 May not be considered a shocking outrage, that it wasn't a big deal.
 That the reaction be minimal if anything.
 The demand was that I be given a free pass for my behaviour.
 I didn't make the demand